MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/how-to/provisioned-throughput-onboarding.md

 > * The cost savings achieved by purchasing an Azure Reservation for Azure OpenAI Provisioned are significant, and it will be less expensive in many cases to maintain a deployment sized for full production volume paid for via a reservation than it would be to scale the deployment with incoming traffic.
 > * Having unused provisioned quota (PTUs) does not guarentee that capacity will be available to support increasing the size of the deployment when required.
 Quota limits the maximum number of PTUs that can be deployed, but it is not a capacity guarantee.
 Provisioned capacity for each region and modal dynamically changes throughout the day and might not be available when required.
 As a result, it is recommended to maintain a permanant deployment to cover your traffic needs (paid for via a reservation).

+> [!NOTE]
+> Charges for deployments on a deleted resource will continue until the resource is purged.
+To prevent this, delete a resource’s deployment before deleting the resource.
+For more information, see [Recover or purge deleted Azure AI services resources](../../recover-purge-resources.md).

 ## Azure Reservations for Azure OpenAI Provisioned

 Discounts on top of the hourly usage price can be obtained by purchasing an Azure Reservation for Azure OpenAI Provisioned.
 An Azure Reservation is a term-discounting mechanism shared by many Azure products.
 For example, Compute and Cosmos DB.
 For Azure OpenAI Provisioned, the reservation provides a discount for committing to payment for fixed number of PTUs for a one-month or one-year period.